williamhaw/williamhaw.github.io/_posts/2019-03-31-scala-six-months-in.md

 ## ~~Simple~~ Complex Build Tool

 This is subjective, but sbt is one of the more complicated build tools that I have come across.
 Till now, I've mainly gotten around that problem by copying sbt task definitions from other existing projects, but I despair of actually understanding it.

+# Conclusion
+In conclusion, I think there are many language design choices in Scala that actually make it _nice_ to work in as compared to Java.
+Then again I used to work in a Java 7/8 shop.
+Nowadays Java 11 has incorporated many new language features inspired by what other languages are doing, so YMMV.